lejido/powerschool-covid19-autoform/README.md

 ## Setup

-Only for MacOS for now, but will make a guide for Windows users as well.
+Only for Google Chrome on MacOS for now.
+Will add options for other operating systems and browsers later.

-### MacOS
+### Google Chrome on MacOS

 You will need python on your system.

-MacOS users can use [https://brew.sh/](Homebrew) to [https://formulae.brew.sh/formula/python@3.9](install python).
+MacOS users can use [Homebrew](https://brew.sh/) to [install python](https://formulae.brew.sh/formula/python@3.9).

-Once python is installed, install the necessary packages:
+Once python is installed, install the necessary packages in terminal:

 ```
 pip3 install selenium
 pip3 install python-dotenv